Katzenbach v. Morgan

 Katzenbach v.
-Morgan, 384 U.S. 641 (1966), was a landmark decision of the Supreme Court of the United States regarding the power of Congress, pursuant to Section 5 of the 14th Amendment, to enact laws that enforce and interpret provisions of the Constitution.
+Morgan, 384 U.S. 641 (1966), was a landmark decision of the Supreme Court of the United States regarding the power of Congress, pursuant to Section 5 of the Fourteenth Amendment, to enact laws that enforce and interpret provisions of the Constitution.

 Background

 Prior to the 1960s, many US states and municipalities used literacy tests to disenfranchise minorities.
 In 1959, the Supreme Court of the United States held, in Lassiter v.
-Northampton County Board of Elections, that literacy tests were not necessarily violations of the Equal Protection Clause of the 14th Amendment, nor of the 15th Amendment.
+Northampton County Board of Elections, that literacy tests were not necessarily violations of the Equal Protection Clause of the Fourteenth Amendment, nor of the Fifteenth Amendment.

 In 1965, Congress passed the Voting Rights Act of 1965, which sought to safeguard the voting rights of disenfranchised minorities.
 Among other provisions, the Voting Rights Act made some literacy tests illegal.
 Section 4(e) was aimed at securing the franchisement of New York City's large Puerto Rican population and "provides that no person who has completed the sixth grade in a public school, or an accredited private school, in Puerto Rico in which the language of instruction was other than English shall be disfranchised for inability to read or write English."

-Registered voters in the state of New York brought suit by alleging that Congress exceeded its powers of enforcement under the 14th Amendment and alleging that Congress infringed on rights reserved to states by the 10th Amendment.
+Registered voters in the state of New York brought suit by alleging that Congress exceeded its powers of enforcement under the Fourteenth Amendment and alleging that Congress infringed on rights reserved to states by the Tenth Amendment.